Last Updated on 9 July 2026 by Ariana Svenson

 Araluen Tulip Festival Perth Dates

-The 2026 Araluen Tulip Festival dates are yet to be announced
+The 2026 Araluen Tulip Festival starts on 4th September

 Why do I say, planned?
 The tulips are naturally growing plants, and so, while the intention is for them to begin blooming in mid-August, this will depend on the weather in Perth.